 Motivation: Surface winds in a tropical cyclone are essential for determining its intensity.
-Currently the Stepped-Frequency Microwave Radiometer (SFMR) is used for obtaining surface wind measurements.
+Currently, the Stepped-Frequency Microwave Radiometer (SFMR) is used for obtaining surface wind measurements.
 Due to poor knowledge about sea surface microwave emission at large incidence angles and high wind speeds, SFMR winds are only retrieved when the antenna is pointed directly downward from the aircraft.
-Understanding the relationship between the SFMR measured brightness temperatures, which are used to obtain a surface wind speed, and the ocean surface wave field at off-nadir incidence angles would potentially allow for the retrieval of wind speed measurements when the aircraft is in turns.
+Understanding the relationship between the SFMR measured brightness temperatures, which are used to obtain a surface wind speed, wind direction, and the ocean surface wave field at offnadir incidence angles would potentially allow for the retrieval of wind speed measurements when the aircraft is in turns.
 It is hypothesized that at off-nadir incidence angles the distribution of foam on the ocean surface from breaking waves impacts the SFMR measurements differently than at nadir.
-Therefore, by analyzing the excess brightness temperature at various wind speeds and locations within the tropical cyclone environment at off-nadir incidence angles, the relationship between the ocean surface characteristics and the SFMR measurements will be quantified.
+Therefore, by analyzing the excess brightness temperature at various wind speeds and locations within the tropical cyclone environment at off-nadir incidence angles, the relationship between the ocean surface characteristics and the SFMR measurements will be quantified as a function of wind direction relative to the look angle.